-In 2006, I traveled to India for my third time.
+In 2006, I traveled to South Asia for my third time.
 I had volunteered in South Asia with various mission organizations in 2003 and 2004 and kept coming back because I was captivated and heartbroken by the region, its people, and the cultures I encountered.
-From the bustling city of Delhi to the remote jungles in the foothills of the Himalayas, my heart was broken by the depth of poverty and the countless numbers of idols and false gods being worshipped in sacrificial devotion.
+From the bustling city to the remote jungles in the foothills of the Himalayas, my heart was broken by the depth of poverty and the countless numbers of idols and false gods being worshipped in sacrificial devotion.

 During that third trip, I traveled with my church from Grapevine, TX.
-It was a vision trip to seek-out partners to minister among the lost in North India.
-Cooperative Outreach of India (COI) was one of these partners.
+It was a vision trip to seek-out partners to minister among the lost in South Asia.

-Ramesh Landge, a field operative with World Vision, had accompanied many American workers to the remotest parts of India.
+Ramesh, a field operative with World Vision, had accompanied many American workers to the remotest parts.
 On one particular trip, he felt challenged by the Lord to pursue the least-reached in his own country.
 This led him to found COI in 1991.
-Since then, the home-grown mission has grown exponentially and now includes 10 children’s centers as well as vocational training centers throughout North India, mainly in poverty-stricken slums.
+Since then, the home-grown mission has grown exponentially and now includes 10 children’s centers as well as vocational training centers throughout South Asia, mainly in poverty-stricken slums.

 Their work in the slums resonated with me.
 COI was providing educational opportunities for children living in some of the poorest conditions.
 They also offered life-changing skills training for women through sewing centers and computer training.
 But they were doing so much more, they had church-plants and pastor training, as well as micro-enterprise endeavors and well-drilling projects.
 Additionally, COI produces a TV broadcast that answers the forbidden questions Muslim have about Christ.
 By 2016, COI had formed Genesis of Hope (GOH), a distinct organization, to encompass their children’s center ministry.